Looming Mideast peace deal amounts to Netanyahu-Trump pact, experts say

 Thank you.

-That's what Israeli Prime Minister Benjamin Netanyahu said to President Donald Trump when the leaders met ahead of Tuesday's unveiling of the U.S.'s long-delayed Mideast peace plan.
+That's what Israeli Prime Minister Benjamin Netanyahu said to President Donald Trump when the leaders met ahead of the unveiling Tuesday of the U.S.'s long-delayed Mideast peace plan.

 "Thank you for everything you've done for Israel," Netanyahu told the president at the White House on Monday, according to a statement released by his media adviser.

-The Israeli prime minister expected to have good reason to be grateful for the so-called "deal of the century" slated for release later on Tuesday.
+Netanyahu has good reason to be grateful for the "deal of the century."

 Trump previews Mideast peace plan as Netanyahu arrives at White HouseJan.
 27, 202002:14